Wednesday, February 13, 2013

 Beetroot and Chocolate Mini Muffins

 Beetroot is so versatile.
 I first grew to love boiled beetroot in a salad.
 No vinegar was needed.
-I even pilched it from the container in the fridge.
+I even pilched it from the container in the fridge as a tasty treat.

 Once my Thermomix arrived, I found new ways to enjoy this vegetable: as a pudding with chocolate both cooked and raw, as hummus, and even served to me as coleslaw.